Networks-Learning/token-audit/README.md

 Our experiments use LLMs from the Llama, Gemma and Mistral families, which are "gated" models, that is, they require licensing to use.
 You can request to access it at: [https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct), [https://huggingface.co/google/gemma-3-4b-it](https://huggingface.co/google/gemma-3-4b-it) and [https://huggingface.co/mistralai/Ministral-8B-Instruct-2410](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410).
 Once you have access, you can download any model in the Llama, Gemma and Mistral families.
-Then, before running the scripts you need to authenticate with your Hugging Face account by running `huggingface-cli` login in the terminal.
+Then, before running the scripts, you need to authenticate with your Hugging Face account by running `huggingface-cli` login in the terminal.
 Each model should be downloaded to the `models/` folder.

 ### LMSYS experiments
 The script [audit_faithful.py](src/audit_faithful.py) generates the output needed to reproduce all experiments for the faithful and random policies.
 This is because the values of $E$ for a random policy with $m$ iterations are just the values of $E$ for the faithful policy shifted by $+m$.
-You can run it in your local python environment or use the Slurm submission script on a cluster, using [script_slurm_audit_faithful.sh](scripts/script_slurm_audit_faithful.sh) with your particular machine specifications.
+You can run it in your local Python environment or use the Slurm submission script on a cluster, using [script_slurm_audit_faithful.sh](scripts/script_slurm_audit_faithful.sh) with your particular machine specifications.
 You can use the flags ``--model`` to set a specific model, such as ``"L1B"`` for ``meta-llama/Llama-3.2-1B-Instruct``, the flag ``--temperature`` to set the temperature during generation, ``--prompts`` to use a list of string as prompts (it uses by default the LMSYS prompts in ``data/LMSYS.txt``) and ``--poisson`` to set the Poisson paramter used in the estimator of tokenizations lengths for a string.

 The script [audit_heuristic.py](src/audit_heuristic.py) generates the output needed to reproduce all experiments for the heuristic policies.
-You can run it in your local python environment or use the Slurm submission script on a cluster, using [script_slurm_audit_heur.sh](scripts/script_slurm_audit_heur.sh) with your particular machine specifications.
-You can use the flags ``--model`` to set a specific model, such as ``"L1B"`` for ``meta-llama/Llama-3.2-1B-Instruct``, the flag ``--temperature`` to set the temperature during generation, ``--prompts`` to use a list of string as prompts (it uses by default the LMSYS prompts in ``data/LMSYS.txt``). ``--p`` for the top-$p$ value used in the heuristic verification step, and ``--poisson`` to set the Poisson paramter used in the estimator of tokenizations lengths for a string.
+You can run it in your local Python environment or use the Slurm submission script on a cluster, using [script_slurm_audit_heur.sh](scripts/script_slurm_audit_heur.sh) with your particular machine specifications.
+You can use the flags ``--model`` to set a specific model, such as ``"L1B"`` for ``meta-llama/Llama-3.2-1B-Instruct``, the flag ``--temperature`` to set the temperature during generation, ``--prompts`` to use a list of string as prompts (it uses by default the LMSYS prompts in ``data/LMSYS.txt``). ``--p`` for the top-$p$ value used in the heuristic verification step, and ``--poisson`` to set the Poisson parameter used in the estimator of tokenization lengths for a string.

 To reproduce all the figures, run the [notebooks](notebooks/).